Blu-ray Review: Breaking In

 Union is the best part of the film, and she does enough within its limited scope to show that she deserves to work more often and in larger roles (if she so desires).
 She comes across as strong and capable while never losing the maternal edge that all she wants out of this scenario is to get her kids home safely.
 To their credit, Ajiona Alexus and Seth Carr are solid (and not annoying) as Union’s kids.

 Breaking In is well shot, tightly paced and wastes little time getting to the good stuff, which is important in a sub-90-minute movie.
-Some of the setups are clever, and the action has an edge to it with it not coming across as overly choreographed.
+Some of the setups are clever, and the action has an edge to it without coming across as overly choreographed.

 There’s almost nothing fresh here.
 No unique angles are explored and none of the plot twists are likely to surprise anyone.
 It’s all got a very cookie cutter vibe.
 Plot points are also tossed aside, most notably that the 90-minute countdown seems all but forgotten unless it needs to be brought up to explain a sense of urgency that is otherwise absent.
 It’s especially galling toward the end.